 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Tell your doctor immediately if these rare but very serious side effects occur: slow/shallow breathing, severe stomach/abdominal pain, change in the amount of urine, signs of infection (such as fever, persistent sore throat), seizures.
+Tell your doctor right away if you have any serious side effects, including: mental/mood changes (such as agitation, hallucinations, confusion), difficulty urinating, vision changes, fast heartbeat, severe stomach/abdominal pain, change in the amount of urine, signs of infection (such as fever, persistent sore throat).

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.